usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 measure, the entity administering the examination may also be required to modify the manner in which it is administered.

-ILLUSTRATION: X has a manual impairment that makes writing difficult.It may be necessary to provide X with more time to complete the exam and/or permit typing of answers.
+ILLUSTRATION: X has a manual impairment that makes writing difficult.
+It may be necessary to provide X with more time to complete the exam and/or permit typing of answers.